echasnovski/comperes/README.md

 [![Build Status](https://travis-ci.org/echasnovski/comperes.svg?branch=master)](https://travis-ci.org/echasnovski/comperes) [![codecov](https://codecov.io/gh/echasnovski/comperes/branch/master/graph/badge.svg)](https://codecov.io/gh/echasnovski/comperes)

 `comperes` offers a pipe (`%>%`) friendly set of tools for storing and managing competition results.
-Understanding of **competition** is quite general: it is a set of **games** (abstract event) in which **players** (abstract entity) gain some abstract **scores**.
+Understanding of **competition** is quite general: it is a set of **games** (abstract event) in which **players** (abstract entity) gain some abstract **scores** (typically numeric).
 The most natural example is sport results, however not the only one.
 For example, product rating can be considered as a competition between products as "players".
 Here a "game" is a customer that reviews a set of products by rating them with numerical "score" (stars, points, etc.).

 This package leverages [dplyr](http://dplyr.tidyverse.org)'s grammar of data manipulation.
 Only basic knowledge is enough to use `comperes`.